gwtd3/gwt-d3/README.md

 TODO:
 - Basic eclipse GWT project creation tutorial
 - MAVEN setup to use gwt-d3
+- Basic use of d3
+- links to some tutorials

 ##Roadmap:
 See also below in the next section the API already covered.